-- · You can take your capsule at any time of the day either with food or on an empty stomach. - Swallow your capsule whole with half a glass of water.
-Do not chew, crush or open the capsule.
+- You can take your capsule at any time of the day either with food or on an empty stomach. - Swallow your capsules whole with half a glass of water.
+Do not chew or crush the capsule.
 This is because the capsule contains coated pellets, which stop the medicine from being broken down by the acid in your stomach.
-It is important not to damage the pellets experience symptoms such as diarrhoea, stomach ache, constipation, feeling or being sick and weakness.
-If you forget to take Nexium Control
+It is important not to damage the pellets.

-If you take more Nexium Control than you should If you take more Nexium Control than recommended, talk to your doctor or pharmacist straight away.
-You may
+!
+If you take more of this medicine than you should

+If you take more of this medicine than recommended, talk to your doctor or pharmacist straight away.
+You may experience symptoms such as diarrhoea, stomach ache, constipation, feeling or being sick and weakness.